dmendel/bindata/README.md

 puts "Rectangle #{name} is #{width} x #{height}"
 ```

-It’s ugly, violates DRY and feels like you’re writing Perl, not Ruby.
+It’s ugly, violates DRY and doesn't feel like Ruby.

 There is a better way.
 Here’s how you’d write the above using BinData.